 The following are some examples of student behavior that violate school policy when they occur at school and/or during school activities.
-This list is not intended to be all-inclusive.
-Students may be disciplined or suspended for any on the following:
+This list is not intended to be all-inclusive and does not list actions in order of priority.
+Students may be disciplined or suspended for any of the following: